 Figure 1.3: Illustration of how homogeneity and isotropy are not equivalent.
-For those picky astrophysicist, who want to provide an explanation up to the most minimal detail, for instance the fingers of god (left of Figure 1.4) or the Stephen-Hawking letters (right of Figure 1.4) observed in the CMB, there exist models considering anisotropies in the Universe 1.
-HOMOGENEOUS AND ISOTROPIC UNIVERSE (not to explain these silly things though).
-Some examples of anisotropic models are the Bianchi [cite].
-The type I models contain the Kasner metric, whereas, the Bianchi IX includes the Taub metric; the isotropy of the FLRW metric is a particular case of the types I, V, VII and IX.
-Inhomogeneous models: Lemaitre-Tolman-Bondi [8], Zsekeres [15].
-For a review of the an inhomogeneous framework, see [3].
+For those picky astrophysicists who want to provide an explanation up to the most minimal detail, for instance the fingers of god (left panel of Figure 1.4) or the Stephen-Hawking letters (right panel of Figure 1.4) observed in the CMB, there exists models considering anisotropies in the Universe (not to explain these silly things though).
+Some examples of anisotropic models are the Bianchi types [cite].
+The type I models contain the Kasner metric, whereas the Bianchi IX includes the Taub metric; the isotropy of the FLRW metric is a particular case of the types I, V, VII and IX.
+Some inhomogeneous models are the Lemaitre-Tolman-Bondi [8] and Zsekeres [15].
+For a review of the inhomogeneous framework, see [3].
 In the following sections we will present a brief introduction to these alternative descriptions of the Universe.

 Figure 1.4: Anisotropies of the Universe seen by WMAP satellite.

-HW: Describe some examples of non-homogeneous and non-isotropic universes HW: The Anthropic Principle: Why the Universe is how it is?
+HW 1.1.a: Describe some examples of non-homogeneous and non-isotropic universes HW 1.1.b: Explain the Anthropic Principle: Why the Universe is how it is?
 Assumption 1.1.1: